tanishkagupta2207/NoteSync_backend/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

+## 📝 NOTE

+This repository contains only the backend code for the NoteSync application.
+To have a fully functional application, you will also need the frontend repository.
+Please refer to the NoteSync Frontend repository [here](https://github.com/tanishkagupta2207/NoteSync_frontend) to set up the complete application.

 ## 🙏 Acknowledgements

 - **MongoDB Atlas** for providing the database hosting.